Simple Living With Nature

 Echinacea Root

-You have probably already heard about the immune boosting benefits of echinacea root, and it’s definitely not one that you want to ignore!
+You have probably already heard about the immune-supporting benefits of echinacea root, and it’s definitely not one that you want to ignore!

 Astragalus

-Astragalus root is also often combined with echinacea for a short term boost in immunity.
+In traditional herbalism practice, astragalus root is also often combined with echinacea for short-term immune support.

 Astragalus is an adaptogen that is high in anti-oxidants, and a great herb to always have on hand.